 The manufacturing industry is one that can greatly profit from increased waste diversion and improved sustainability, partly because of the sheer volume of material they generate.
-Here is one example of how Great Forest helped one manufacturer reduce waste and lower costs in ways that are simple but effective.
-Here is one case study that shows how it can be done in a busy industrial setting with great results.
+Here is one example of how Great Forest helped one manufacturer reduce waste and lower costs in a busy industrial setting.

 Industrial (Manufacture/Resale), located in the Midwest.

 This industrial client knew they were landfilling much more than they should, but like most busy business owners, they did not have the time to address the issue.
 As a result, their roll-off dumpster was being filled rapidly and they could not take advantage of the area’s much lower recycling rates.

 Understanding that the plant did not have the capacity to do much on-site sorting of recyclables, Great Forest designed a simple recycling program that would work – a single-stream recycling system.